Clean a 1911 – Cleaning Is a Crucial Part of Gun Maintenance

 Wipe-out Patch-out is a good medium duty solvent.
 It claims to remove copper fouling, but I know better than that.
 It also claims there is no need for a bore brush, BS!
 It is a good, medium duty solvent, but it is neither of these claims.

 The Sweet’s 7.62 Solvent is a good heavy duty solvent.
 It DOES remove copper fouling, as is evidenced by the green colored metal that comes out with the dirty patches when cleaning.
 It still requires brushing, but is a heavier solvent then the other two.
 If you use a heavy solvent, you then need to use a lighter solvent to remove the residue from the heavier solvent.
-(Basically, you clean the gun a few times to get it cleaner and residue free.)
+(Basically, you Clean a 1911 a few times to get it cleaner and residue free.)

 Clean guns are happy, reliable, more accurate guns.
 While cleaning, look for any dings at the crown of the muzzle, wear spots, or anything else that looks out of place or “beaten up”.